OpenVidu/openvidu.io-docs/docs/openvidu-enterprise/index.md

 With OpenVidu, there's no need to change a single line of your application: **what used to work with OpenVidu Pro will work as-is with OpenVidu Enterprise**.

+#### High Availability deployment option

+OpenVidu Enterprise offers a High Availability deployment option in AWS, with replication of all nodes and load balancing for clients.
+Visit the [High Availability](openvidu-enterprise/high-availability/){:target="_blank"} documentation for further information.

 <br>

 ---